 What Happens When Birds Eat Rice?

 When birds eat rice, the grains will pass through their crops and be processed within their digestive systems like any other food.

 The major concern that rice will swell when it gets wet or heated is not an issue.
-In fact, bird seed swells more, and more quickly, than rice when exposed to moisture.
+In fact, bird seed swells more, and quicker, than rice when exposed to moisture.

 And a bird’s stomach gets nowhere near warm enough for the rice to be cooked.
 The rice will simply be broken down in the birds’ digestive system in much the same way as any other food that they consume.